How to unblock an email on Gmail: 3 steps only (all devices)

 1.2.
 How to unblock someone on Gmail from settings

-If you don’t have an old message handy, you can manage blocked senders in your Gmail settings:
+If you don’t have an old message handy, you can find blocked senders in your Gmail settings:

-- Select the address you want to unblock and click Unblock.
+4. Select the profile you want to unblock and click Unblock.

 1.3.
 How to unblock an email address in Gmail on Android